Xochitl (Toltec)

 Xochitl ([ˈʃoːtʃitɬ], pronunciation r.
-877–916) was a Toltec Queen and wife of Tecpancaltzin Iztaccaltzin.
+877–916) was a Toltec empress consort and wife of Tecpancaltzin Iztaccaltzin.
 Her existence beyond legend is questionable, and accounts of her life are mainly based on the writings of indigenous historian Fernando de Alva Ixtlilxochitl.

 Biography

 Xochitl was a mistress of the Toltec Emperor Tecpancaltzin, bearing him a son.
 (Tecpancaltzin had only daughters by his first wife, Maxio).
-After Maxio died, Xochitl became recognized as queen.
+After Maxio died, Xochitl became recognized as empress.
 Her son became heir and was known as Topiltzin-Meconetzin.

 When she was elderly, civil war erupted in the Toltec Empire.
 Xochitl called upon other women to join her in battle, and created and led a battalion composed entirely of women soldiers.
 She died on the battlefield.
 The son of Xochitl and Tecpancaltzin, Topiltzin, was the last of the Toltec kings, before he was overthrown in the civil war.
 It was during the final stand of the Toltecs at Tultitlan that Tecpancaltzin and Xochitl were slain in battle.